 Kellogg Fast-Track Master of Business Administration

 This one-of-a-kind partnership is designed to prepare students for leadership roles in healthcare systems and organizations.
-Students in this fast-tracked, part-time MBA program will supplement their medical residency with the business background needed to propel their leadership journey in medicine.
+Students in this fast-tracked, part-time MBA program will supplement their medical residency with the business savvy necessary to propel their leadership journey in medicine.

 More about the fast-track MBA

 McGaw is increasing efforts to provide experiences designed to develop skills in education.
 The initial phase of this process has resulted in the development of five modules (see below link) to provide a baseline for more in-depth experiences.